ipfabric/docs/docs/IP_Fabric_GUI/management/configuration.md

 ![Config Credentials](config/config_auth.png)

-These elevated credentials need **Use for configuration management** box checked.
+These credentials need to have the **Use for configuration management** box checked.

 ## Trigger